CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/MWLayer/Communication/BB_Network_Management.md

 ## Description
 <!-- General Description of the BB -->
+The network management is responsible in connected systems to orchestrate states like startup and shut down through the system.
+Here the services cover the overall network manager layer but also services for starting/stopping communication of nodes within the systems compare to state management.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+General policy on how to use network management with zone architecture especially for communication startup and shutdown

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+AUTOSAR (UDPNm, CanNm, FrNm, LinNm)

 ## Compose BB(s)
 <!-- Link to required BB(s)